Edward H. Hobson

-Edward Henry Hobson (July 11, 1825 – September 14, 1901) was a merchant, banker, politician, tax collector, railroad executive, and an officer in the United States Army in the Mexican–American War and American Civil War.
+Edward Henry Hobson (July 11, 1825 – September 14, 1901) worked in many roles, such as, a merchant, banker, politician, tax collector, railroad executive, and an officer in the United States Army in the Mexican–American War and American Civil War.
 He is most known for his determined pursuit of the Confederates during Morgan's Raid.

 Early life and career

 Edward Henry Hobson was born in Greensburg, Kentucky on July 11, 1825.
 His father, Capt.
 William Hobson, was a steamboat operator and merchant.
 Hobson was educated in the common schools in Greensburg and Danville, Kentucky, and at the age of eighteen, went into business with his father.
 In 1846, he enlisted in the 2nd Kentucky Volunteer Infantry and served in the Mexican–American War.
-He was soon promoted to first lieutenant and fought in the Battle of Buena Vista in February 1847.
+He was soon promoted to first lieutenant and fought in the Battle of Buena Vista in February, 1847.
 He was mustered out of service four months later and returned home, where he resumed his mercantile business.
-He became a director of the Greensburg branch of the Bank of Kentucky in 1853, and served as its president from 1857 until 1861.
-He was married to Katie Adair, a niece of Kentucky Governor John Adair, and they had seven children.
+He became director of the Greensburg branch of the Bank of Kentucky in 1853, and served as its president from 1857 until 1861.
+He was married to Katie Adair, a niece of Kentucky Governor John Adair.
+They had seven children.